 Western red cedar

-The default for most San Diego wood fences.
+The default for most San Diego wood fence installs.
 Why it works here:

 Natural oil content resists rot and insects without pressure treatment.
 Cedar has thujaplicin in its heartwood, which is toxic to most wood-destroying fungi.